Reto-Recycle-Together/.github/profile/README.md

    - Stay updated with the latest environmental news.
    - Access practical tips to live a more eco-friendly life.

-3. **Gamification & Rewards**
-   - Earn points for sorting waste correctly and redeem them for discounts or rewards.
-   - Track your contributions to a cleaner environment.

 ---

 ## 🛠️ Tech Stack